Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Introduction

-Lyapunov-type approach can be applied to rigorously certify an upper bound on the transient energy growth \cite{kalur2021nonlinear,whidborne2007minimization} and uniform stability for time-varying systems \cite{khalil2002nonlinear,Boyd1994}.
-Such an approach will search for either a common Lyapunov function or a time-varying Lyapunov function by solving Linear Matrix Inequalities (LMI) \cite{neto1999parameter, Chesi2004, Monta2003,Liu2020, kalur2022estimating, wei2025nonlinear}.
+The Lyapunov-based approach can be applied to certify an upper bound on the transient energy growth \cite{kalur2021nonlinear,whidborne2007minimization}, uniform stability for time-varying systems \cite{khalil2002nonlinear,Boyd1994}, and analyze instabilities of a linear time-periodic system \cite{kochnev2025stability}.
+Such an approach will search for either a common Lyapunov function or a time-varying Lyapunov function by solving Linear Matrix Inequalities (LMI) \cite{Chesi2004, Monta2003,Liu2020, kalur2022estimating, wei2025nonlinear}.
 For example, homogeneous polynomial Lyapunov functions \cite{Chesi2004} and affine parameter-dependent formulations \cite{Monta2003} enable the expression of stability conditions as LMI for polynomially time-varying systems \cite{Jetto2009}.
-Moreover, using a time-varying Lyapunov functions $V(\boldsymbol{x},t)=\boldsymbol{x}^*\boldsymbol{P}(t)\boldsymbol{x}$ with $\boldsymbol{x}$ as the state variable and $(\cdot)^*$ as Hermitian operator, we can explicitly incorporate the time-derivative of Lyapunov matrix $\dot{\boldsymbol{P}}$ in computing $\dot{V}$ to account for the time-varying nature of system enabling less conservative transient growth and stability certificates.
+Moreover, using a time-varying Lyapunov function $V(\boldsymbol{x},t)=\boldsymbol{x}^*\boldsymbol{P}(t)\boldsymbol{x}$ with $\boldsymbol{x}$ as the state variable and $(\cdot)^*$ as a Hermitian operator, we can explicitly incorporate the time-derivative of the Lyapunov matrix $\dot{\boldsymbol{P}}$ in computing $\dot{V}$ to account for the time-varying nature of the system enabling less conservative transient growth and stability certificates.